-The law explicitly exempts cases where the needs of a minor are not met solely because the person caring for the child hasn't got enough money to pay for everything the child needs.
+The law specifically excludes cases where the needs of a minor are not met solely because the person caring for the child hasn't got enough money to pay for everything the child needs.

 Read the law: MD Code, Criminal Law § 3-602.1